u1-liquid/openpollslack-i18n/README.md

 - `show_divider` if set to `false`; Poll will be more compact (divider between choice will be removed)
 - `show_help_link` if set to `false`; help link will be removed from poll
 - `show_command_info` if set to `false`; command that use to create poll will be removed
+- `true_anonymous` if set to `true`; Poller will no longer see who voted which options if poll is anonymous, If this mode is disabled; `info_anonymous_notice` will show to let users know that poller can still see there votes
 - `log_level` valid options are: `debug` `info` `warn` `error`

 ## Team config (Override Server config)